GeoMOER/moer-bsc-base-r/docs/units/_unit10/unit10-03_project_1.md

 - Label: long group name, in different languages

 #### _gender_balance_turnout.csv
-The estimates of gender balance and turnout for your specific nation provided by provided by Verian for the European Parliament.
+The estimates of gender balance and turnout for your specific nation provided by Verian for the European Parliament.
 - Year
 - Men (Gender Balance): % of male voters
 - Women (Gender Balance): % of female voters